What Is Google’s Business Messages?

 3. Suggested Actions and Replies

 With Google’s Business Messages, you can suggest relevant actions and replies to the user that appear at the bottom of the conversation.
-Suggested actions can streamline next steps for your customer by providing a link to your business’s website or a link to dial your phone number.
+Suggested actions can streamline the next steps for your customer by providing a link to your business’s website or a link to dial your phone number.

 With suggested replies, you can recommend messages that your customer service representatives know how to respond to, like ordering options, product categories, and other frequently asked questions.